 1 dead in Aitkin County house fire

-NORDLAND TOWNSHIP, MN.
-(Northern News Now) - A house fire in Nordland Township has left one dead, according to the Aitkin County Sheriff’s Office.
+Nordland Township, MN.
+(Northern News Now) - A house fire in Nordland Township has left one dead, according to the Aiktin County Sheriff’s Office.

 The fire occurred on the evening of Monday, February 20.

-When responders arrived on the scene, the home was already fully in flames.
-A neighboring resident was evacuated as a precaution.
+Responders arrived on the scene shortly after 6:30 p.m. to find the house fully in flames.
+A neighboring residence was evacuated as a precaution.

-The cause of the fire is still under investigation by the Minnesota State Fire Marshall’s office.
+The cause of the fire is still under investigation by the Minnesota State Fire Marshal’s Office.

 Copyright 2023 Northern News Now.
 All rights reserved.